Kuchen: Varieties

 People who trace their ancestry to the group known as Germans from Russia call a pastry like the first half of this definition "Kuchen."
 It is not called Obstkuchen.
-It is not at all like a fruit cake and it does not have an icing.
-It is the official South Dakota State Desert.
+It is not at all like a fruit cake, nor does it have an icing.
+Rather, the dish more closely resembles a pie than it does a cake; it is "like a fruit pie or tart" .This variation of kuchen is the official South Dakota State Dessert; it is prominent in South Dakota as well as other Upper Midwest states due to these states’ high concentrations of descendants of German-Russian emigrants.
 (See the Germans from Russia Heritage Society [grhs.org] and on Facebook, Germans from Russia Food and Culture.)